 - a.
-The executive committee shall be elected at the beginning of each academic year at the time of the first departmental meeting of the fall semester.
+The executive committee shall be elected by the beginning of each academic year.
 It shall be composed of one full, one associate, and one assistant professor.
-Faculty will caucus independently by rank and elect representatives by secret ballot.
-An alternate will be elected for each representative.
-Members of the executive committee may serve multiple times in their employment at FSU but not more than two consecutive terms at a time. - b.
+Faculty will caucus independently by rank and select representatives and alternates.
+The results shall be forwarded to the chair.
+Members of the executive committee may serve multiple times in their employment at FSU but not more than two consecutive annual terms at a time. - b.
 The departmental chair shall be a non-voting member of the executive committee and shall serve as its chair.
 The associate chairs may attend executive committee meetings on a non-voting ex-officio basis. - c.
 The executive committee shall assist the departmental chair in determining departmental policy and procedure.
 It shall act as a body of primary initiative in those areas where there are no committees and as a review agency for all other committees when it considers this appropriate.
-The executive committee shall undertake, institute, center and program review on a rotating basis, according to section III.C.4.e.
+The executive committee shall undertake institute, center, and program review on a rotating basis, according to section III.C.4.e.
 The executive committee shall normally meet at least once every month during the academic year.
 Its decisions shall be announced at the next departmental meeting. - d.
 While the Executive Committee will be involved in determining departmental policy and procedure, there may be major organizational decisions pertaining to the nature of the graduate or undergraduate programs.
-If such changes lead to a reorganization of the department, they must be approved by a two-thirds majority in a secret ballot vote of faculty as defined in section III.C.3.d above. - e.
-Each year, one-third of the department's units will be reviewed by the Executive Committee, so that in every three-year period all will have been reviewed.
+If such changes lead to a reorganization of the department, they must be approved by a two-thirds majority in a secret ballot vote of faculty as defined in section II.A. above. - e.
+The department's units [institutes, center, and programs]will be reviewed by the Executive Committee once every five years on a rotating basis, so that in every five-year period all will have been reviewed.
 The head faculty member of each of the units to be reviewed will be responsible for preparing a report on funding and other resources (equipment, graduate assistants, etc.) and any changes since the previous review.
 The head faculty member also reports to the committee the goals of the institute, center or program and what had or had not been accomplished toward achieving those goals since the previous review.
-The Executive Committee shall make recommendations to the department chair about the further allocation of resources to each institute, or center after it receives and reviews the material submitted.
+The Executive Committee shall make recommendations to the department Chair about the further allocation of resources to each institute, or center after it receives and reviews the material submitted.